Packed lunch prep is back on the menu!

-- Use a tablespoon to form bite-size balls, placing them one at a time onto an ungreased baking sheet.
+Use a tablespoon to form bite-sized balls, placing them one at a time onto an ungreased baking sheet.
 When these begin to cook, they will not change in size or volume – so flatten the bites into a desired shape and thickness at your own will.

 Place in the oven and cook for 15 minutes, until a golden colour.
 They should still retain a soft and spongy texture, so don’t wait for them to harden or become crisp.
 Cool on a wire rack.